stratosphereips/StratosphereLinuxIPS/docs/create_new_module.md

                 confidence = 0.8
                 # how dangerous is this evidence? info, low, medium, high, critical?
                 threat_level = ThreatLevel.HIGH

                 # the name of your evidence, you can put any descriptive string here
                 # this is the type we just created
                 evidence_type = EvidenceType.CONNECTION_TO_LOCAL_DEVICE
-                # what is this evidence category according to IDEA categories
-                category = IDEACategory.ANOMALY_CONNECTION
                 # which ip is the attacker here?
                 attacker = Attacker(
                             direction=Direction.SRC, # who's the attacker the src or the dst? attacker_type=IoCType.IP, # is it an IP? is it a domain? etc.